csgillespie/efficientR/main.md

 Some packages have external dependencies (i.e. they call libraries outside R).
 On Unix-like systems, these are best installed onto the operating system, bypassing `install.packages`.
 This will ensure the necessary dependencies are installed and setup correctly alongside the R package.
-On Debian-based distributions such as Ubuntu, for example, packages with names starting with `r-cran-` can be search for and installed as follows (see [cran.r-project.org/bin/linux/ubuntu/](https://cran.r-project.org/bin/linux/ubuntu/) for a list of these):
+On Debian-based distributions such as Ubuntu, for example, packages with names starting with `r-cran-` can be searched for and installed as follows (see [cran.r-project.org/bin/linux/ubuntu/](https://cran.r-project.org/bin/linux/ubuntu/) for a list of these):

 ```bash